AcumenNations/Best_Seller_Story_Teller/chapter4.md

 connection, the bridge between heartbeats.
 With the Alliance galvanized and the world beginning to listen, Atlantis stood on the cusp of a new era.
 The Discordant Uprising had been quelled, but the final movement of this epic was yet to be sung.
-Harmony
+Harmony awaited its last, most perilous crescendo.